 Developing “Emotional Intelligence” is a very useful skill to cultivate as a leader.
 One aspect of this involves being able to diagnose emotions, both personally and in other people.

 The innate ability to see and respond to others’ often unspoken feelings is at the heart of compassionate connections.
 Faces are the best places in which to read our emotions.
 They offer a window into how we’re really feeling.
-Learn to recognize those micro-expressions, which enables us to connect more fully with one other.
+Learn to recognize those micro-expressions, which enables us to connect more fully with one another.
 Respectfully recognizing another’s emotional state positions a leader to demonstrate empathy and alter the way she or he communicates in order to be heard.

 Be A Leader